-The Career Education Curriculum supports students in the process of becoming successful, educated citizens by providing them with opportunities to explore a variety of skills, values and interests to develop a personalized transition plan for life post-graduation.
+The Career Education Curriculum supports students in the process of becoming successful, educated citizens by providing them with opportunities to explore a variety of skills, values, and interests to develop a personalized transition plan for life post-graduation.
 Career Education helps students to discover the bridges between classroom learning and the work place and post-secondary realities; and is intended to help make learning meaningful and relevant.
 Career Education K-12 is a redesigned provincial curriculum that focuses on the competencies and content that are needed for successful career development and transitional skills.
 Career Education is an ongoing process that recognizes three major phases of career development: Foundation and Awareness, Exploration, and Experience and Application.
 This curricular strand is an intentional and ongoing process in developing skills, tools, and experiences for students to have a successful transition plan in place post-graduation.

 CAREER EDUCATION 9

 Career Education 9 builds on the knowledge from the Career 8 Curriculum and will create a foundation for the Career Life Education Course in grade 10.
-Students will further explore knowledge, skills and attributes which are needed as transition skills.
-Student will further refine studies into personal identity, digital footprints, motivations, goal setting and will begin exploring career option in more depth.
-The content of this course is embedded in the students’ regular classes, and the concepts started in Career 9 will build toward the knowledge needed to start the Capstone project in Grade 10.
+Students will further explore the knowledge, skills and attributes which are needed as transition skills.
+Student will further refine studies into personal identity, digital footprints, motivations, goal setting and will begin exploring career options in more depth.
+The content of this course is embedded in the students’ regular classes, and the concepts started in Career 9 will build toward the knowledge needed to start the Capstone project process in Grade 10.
 Student will continue to collect artifacts of learning for their Capstone as well.

 CAREER LIFE EDUCATION 10

 Career Life Education (CLE) is a course that further recognizes three major phases of career development—Foundation and Awareness, Exploration, and Experience and Application.
-As students move through Grade 10 they will further refine their understanding of the links between personal development and their career decisions.
+As students move through Grade 10, they will further refine their understanding of the links between personal development and their career decisions.
 They will consider regional and global trends to reflect on occupational possibilities, refine their understanding of safety requirements associated with occupational areas and related technologies, and further develop and refine their understanding of career possibilities through planning, practice, and application of competencies and knowledge.
-Through the LE course students will also build a design model and executional plan for their future Capstone Project; which is required for graduation.
+Through the CLE course students will also build a design model and executional plan for their future Capstone Project, which is required for graduation.

 CAREER LIFE CONNECTIONS 12 & CAPSTONE

 As students move through Grades 11-12 the links between personal development and their career and transition plans are explored in deeper detail.
-Students will consider educational plans, work plans, finance, scholarships, lifestyles and well-being, the importance of mentorship and support networks, and transitional skills.
+Students will consider educational plans, work plans, finance, scholarships, lifestyles and wellbeing, the importance of mentorship and support networks, and transitional skills.
 All students will create a personalized transition plan for post-secondary life.

 This is a new 4-credit graduation requirement for all students in British Columbia and replaces Graduation Transitions.
 In it, students will continue to explore a variety of learning outcomes that are directly relevant to their future plans.
 All Grade 12 students will prepare and present a Capstone Project where students will reflect on a personal passion or interest and share how they have grown and learned in the core competencies and as a global citizen.